ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 18.07

+* It is now possible to obtain playlist transcripts for the current hour.
+Select "current hour" from list of playlist range options in playlist transcripts dialog (SPL Assistant, Shift+F8).

 ## Version 18.06

 * In add-on settings, added "Apply" button so changes to settings can be applied to the currently selected and/or active profile without closing the dialog first.
 This feature is available for NVDA 2018.2 users.